Reading time: 7 min

 Operational Benefits

-1. Massive in manual database user management tasks
+1. Massive reduction in effort in manual database user management tasks

 2. Consistent permissions across all database clusters